Wahookas/export-questions-to-sql-from-wp-pro-quiz/README.md

 - This script only extracts questions and answers from a WordPress installation using the "WP-PRO-QUIZ" plugin.
 It does not take responsibility for the use or modification of the data.
 - Please also include the correct WP prefix in the "create-dump.php" file.
+- **Security Warning:** The code has not been secured and should under no circumstances be used in public projects without modification/securing.

 ## License